dehesa/finance-ig/README.md

 All public Lightstreamer subscriptions are defined under the `Streamer` reference type.
 To expose the functionality.

-1. Retrieve the streamer credentials.
+1. Retrieve the streamer credentials and initialize a `Streamer` instance.

     ```swift
     guard let apiCreds = api.session.credentials else { return }